clairexen/riscv-fanfic/riscv-long/riscv-long.md

     |111| reserved instructions >96-bit  (op == 11)

 The encoding space under each "len" value is divided into 4 spaces (spc).
-If the space is not used for packed format instructions it is further subdivided into 4 subspaces (ssp) each.
+If the space is not used for extended format instructions it is further subdivided into 4 subspaces (ssp) each.